-The Percy Sutton SEEK Program is currently working remotely, but we are still here to assist you.
-If you have any inquiries please email us at firstname.lastname@example.org.
-Please be sure to include your name, phone number and 8 digit CUNYID, we will do our best to answer all inquiries within 24 to 48 hours.
-Our main concern is your safety and well-being.
-We apologize for any inconvenience.
+The Percy Sutton SEEK Program is working remotely/on campus, and we are here to assist you.
+If you have any inquiries, please email us at firstname.lastname@example.org.
+Please include your name, phone number, and 8-digit CUNYID, and your queries will be answered within 24 to 48 hours.

 The Percy Ellis Sutton Search for Education, Elevation, and Knowledge (SEEK) is a New York State-funded program founded in 1965 and designed to meet the needs of students who are considered economically disadvantaged and academically unprepared.

 The SEEK program is offered at senior (four-year) CUNY colleges to New York State residents who do not meet traditional admissions criteria but demonstrate potential for academic success.
 SEEK gives students up to five years of academic support and supplementary financial assistance to ensure they are supported throughout their matriculation.
 Students can pursue ANY major at the baccalaureate or associate level to be in the SEEK program.